My Windows Updates Testing Process

 WSUS is the standard way Businesses manage their patching policy.

-Patch releasing can also be managed by other Microsoft technologies such as System Center Configuration Manager (SCCM)
+Patch releasing can also be managed by other Microsoft technologies such as System Center Configuration Manager (SCCM) for example.

-The technology supports the Information Technology Infrastructure Library (ITIL) Framework V3 Release Process
+The technology supports the Information Technology Infrastructure Library (ITIL) Framework V3 Release Process.

 This is a framework all IT Departments should aim to follow.

 The process you have described is comprehensive.
-However waiting for 1 week to issue patches, especially patch Tuesday releases, is a little risky.
+However, waiting for 1 week to issue patches, especially patch Tuesday releases, is a little risky.

-Home computer users can take some hints and tips from your contribution Damon.
+Home computer users can take some hints and tips from your contribution, Damon.
 For example, take the time to look at what each of the patches actually does.